Inaniwa udon

 lastly

-I believe that the fun of visiting a region is not just touring the sightseeing spots, but also to savoring the region's unique cuisine.
-Don't forget the name Inaniwa Udon when you travel.
+The joy of visiting a region is not just touring the tourist spots, but also to savor the local cuisine.
+Don't forget to mention Inaniwa udon when you travel

 Other articles